Mrhamon11/TaskSplit/README.md

-Small Java app to manage repeating tasks amongs a group of people by assigning tasks in a fair way.
-Supports tasks split amongs a subset of the total number of people into groups.
+Small Java app to manage repeating tasks amongst a group of people by assigning tasks in a fair way.
+Supports tasks split using a subset of the total number of people if some tasks only apply to a subset of the people in the group.
+Number of tasks doesn't have to equal the number of people.